What to do in and before Meditation?

 Your Private Meditation Mansion

-Build certain rooms in the mansion to do certain things or states of mind.
+Build individual rooms in the mansion to do certain things or states of mind.
 You can start your meditative state from there, by reaching there and by taking care of your thoughts and body parts.

 - Count up while breathing deeply.